FAQs

 What do I do when a plan holder dies?

-In the unfortunate event of your loved one’s passing, there are different steps we recommend you take based on the specific circumstances.
+There are different steps we recommend you take based on the specific circumstances.
 For detailed guidance, please consult our What to do When Someone Dies resource.

 How do I arrange a funeral for a loved one who has a Golden Charter funeral plan?